noveens/infinite_ae_cf/README.md

 ---
 ## How to train ∞-AE?
-- Edit the `hyper_params.py` file which lists all config parameters of $\infty$-AE.
+- Edit the `hyper_params.py` file which lists all config parameters of ∞-AE.
 Note that $\lambda$ is currently grid-searched in `main.py` so changing it will bring no difference, until the code is adjusted.
-- Finally, type the following command to train and evaluate $\infty$-AE:
+- Finally, type the following command to train and evaluate ∞-AE:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```